tylercx62/tylercx62.github.io/_pages/about.md

   image: "/images/SydneyHarbour.jpg"
 ---

-Coding is beautiful.
+I am very passionate about coding and algorithms.

-Open to new ideas, interesting thoughts, ..and mistakes.
+Ambitious and open to new ideas.